 print('I said, "' + "it's okay." + '"')

 See how this works?
 I made it three separate strings: the first one is enclosed by single quotes, so the double quote inside it is literal; the second one is enclosed by double quotes, so the single-quote inside it is literal, and the last one just needs to contain the remaining double quote, so I put it in single quotes.

-This isn't to say you shouldn't use backslash-escaping (of course it's better than that mess), I just wanted to point out that they're never strictly necessary.
+This isn't to say you shouldn't use backslash-escaping (of course it's better than that mess), I just wanted to point out that they're not strictly necessary.

 There are several normal letters that, if escaped inside of a string, take on a special meaning instead of the other way around like quotes do.
 The most common example is

 \n inside of a string stands for 'newline':